-Your Investment in People Means Increased Productivity and Employee Loyalty
+Your Investment in People Creates Increased Productivity and Loyalty

 The right employee training, development, and education, at the right time, provides big payoffs for the employer in increased productivity, knowledge, loyalty, and contribution from employees.
 Learn the approaches that will guarantee that your training and employee development bring a return on your investment.

 "Organizations continued to make healthy investments in employee learning in 2016, finds the "Association for Talent Development’s" 2017 State of the Industry Report, which was sponsored by LinkedIn Learning and Study.com.
 Organizations spent $1,273 per employee in 2016 on direct learning expenditure, compared with $1,252 in 2015."

 This figure captures the design, administration, and delivery costs associated with learning programs, including the salaries of talent development staff.

 Organizations continue to exhibit a commitment to employee training and development and learning.
 According to the report, the average number of formal learning hours invested in employees also grew, to 34.1 hours in 2016.
 This number was up from 33.5 hours in 2015.

 This is the fourth year in a row that registers an increase in both the direct learning expenditure by employers and the number of learning hours experienced per employee.

 More Findings From the State of the Training Industry Report

 The ATD report also tells you the following about employee training content, delivery methods, and what training and development education covered.